Word Meanings - OSTENSIBLE - Book Publishers vocabulary database

 Ready or about to appear; making appearance. - NOMINAL

 1. Of or pertaining to a name or names; having to do with the literal meaning of a word; verbal; as, a nominal definition.
 Bp.
 Pearson.
 2. Existing in name only; not real; as, a nominal difference.
 "Nominal attendance on lectures."
-Macaulay. - CONTINGENT
+Macaulay. - COTINGA

 Dependent for effect on something that may or may not occur; as, a contingent estate.
 If a contingent legacy be left to any one when he attains, or if he attains, the age of twenty-one.
-Blackstone. (more info) touch on all sides, to happen; con- - COTINGA
+Blackstone. (more info) touch on all sides, to happen; con- - FORTHPUTING

 To distinguish by a contrast of opposite qualities.
 These are our complex ideas of soul and body, as contradistinguished.
 Locke. - DISAPPEARING

 p. pr. & vb. n. of Disappear.
 Disappearing carriage , a carriage for heavy coast guns on which the gun is raised above the parapet for firing and upon discharge is lowered behind the parapet for protection.
-The standard type of disappearing - GREETING
+The standard type of disappearing - OSCILLATING

 1. The act of one that mounts.
-2. That by which anything is prepared for use, or set off to advantage; equipment; embellishment; setting; as, the mounting of a sword or diamond. - BRIGHT
+2. That by which anything is prepared for use, or set off to advantage; equipment; embellishment; setting; as, the mounting of a sword or diamond. - WAITINGLY

 See I - WASTING